-2.1.4 CPU
+2.3.1 CPU-Memory Interaction

-Figure 2.2 depicts a simplistic CPU to illustrate the lengthy path that application data must travel before it is useful.
+Before jumping into the discussion on memory, it is important to understand how the system CPU interacts with memory.
+Figure 2.3 depicts a simplistic CPU to illustrate the lengthy path that application data must travel before it is useful.
 In this figure, main memory lives on the far side of all the caches, and data must be successively cached down to the registers before it can be operated on by the CPU.
-This means that keeping often-used data localized in memory is a very good idea, as it can improve cache efficiencies dramatically.
+This means that keeping often-used data localized in memory is a good idea, as it can improve cache efficiencies dramatically.
 In fact, the premise behind caches is that data near the current data being operated upon is much more likely to be needed next.
 This design criterion means that data locality affects performance, because access to cache memory is significantly faster than to main memory.

-Figure 2.2: Abstract CPU.
+Figure 2.3: Abstract CPU.

 Application data transfers to the graphics hardware that avoid pushing data through the CPU can significantly improve performance.
-Graphics structures such as OpenGL display lists (other graphics APIs have other nomenclature for this concept) can often be pre-compiled into a state such that a glCallList() simply transfers the display list directly from main memory to the graphics hardware, using a technique such as direct memory access.
+Graphics structures such as $OpenGL^{TM}$ display lists (other graphics APIs have other nomenclature for this concept) that often can be pre-compiled into a state such that a glCall-List simply transfers the display list directly from main memory to the graphics hardware via a technique such as direct memory access (DMA).
 This technique allows large amounts of graphics data to be rendered without any complex calculations occurring on that data at run time.